lskatz/lyve-SET/README.md

 Installation
 ------------

 After downloading, run `make install`.
 Some versions are unstable.
 For the latest stable version, please see the releases tag on GitHub.
+Additionally, there is a method for installing by containers.

 See [INSTALL.md](docs/INSTALL.md) for more information including prerequisite software